 Gently lift your plants out of the box and stand them up properly on their pots.
 You may want to do this on a tray or towel, since there may be residual water or dirt that has loosened during shipping.
 If your plant came in a tall box, you can remove it by lifting up on the sleeve.

 There are two sleeves protecting your plant.
 A sturdy paper sleeve and a satin sleeve to keep the moisture in.
-Remove the plant care tag from outside the paper sleeve and then carefully cut away the paper sleeve.
+Remove the paper Care Card from outside the paper sleeve and then carefully cut away the paper sleeve.
 Similarly, remove the rubber band holding the satin sleeve on and cut this inner sleeve off.
 Your plant will be happy to be out in the open again.

-To deliver water to your plants during shipping, there is green moss on the top of the pot.
-Remove this moss and discard it.
+To deliver water to your plants during shipping, there is dormant green moss on the top of the pot.
+Simply remove and discard this moss.

 Check for Water

 Check your plant for water.
-Remember that is has shipped from Florida and depending on how far away you are, it has been a few days since the plant has received water.
-Generally the new plant will enjoy a good soaking as soon as it is unpacked.
-If the soil seems moist (stick your finger in to check) wait to water until the soil has dried.
+Remember, it shipped from Florida and depending on how far away you are, it has been a few days since the plant has received a drink.
+Generally, the new plant will enjoy a good soaking as soon as it's unpacked.
+If the soil seems moist (stick your finger in to check) wait to water until the first few inches of soil have dried.

 Now sit back and enjoy the beautiful addition to your home.
-At this point, we recommend waiting a few weeks for your plant to get used to its new surroundings before repotting.
+At this point, we recommend waiting a few weeks to repot so your plant to get used to its new surroundings.
 Follow the basic instructions on the paper Care Card for indirect light and watering instructions.
 Check out our Houseplant Care page for more tips and tricks to keep those plant babies thriving.